ladybirdweb/backup-script/README.md

 ```
 Do you want to add or remove the cron job?
 Enter 'add' or 'remove':
 ```
-- Then it will ask a confirmation on whether the required details are added to **main.py** file: you can respond with yes or no, if you have added the details enter yes or enter no it will stop the script.
+- Then it will ask a confirmation on whether the required details are added to **Python** file: you can respond with yes or no, if you have added the details enter yes or enter no it will stop the script.
 ```
 Have you added the required details to the main.py script?
 Enter 'yes' or 'no':
 ```